hasb73/needdatascript/README.md

 1. Create a .tar.gz archive or /basedir
 2. Create a downloadable link by copying the archive to /var/www/html directory of the server

+**NOTE**: The downloadable link is only for downloading the archive to the local PC.
+Please do not give it to the abuse team(you may use Gdrive).
+Please remove the zip from /var/www/html after download is complete.

 Note: On Cloud and Rock servers, the downloadable link gives a 302 redirect to a 404.html page.

 Please revert for any bugs or suggestions